Rolling Thunder (video game): Reception

 In Japan, Game Machine listed Rolling Thunder among the most popular arcade games in February 1987.
-In the United States, the game was also one of the top four highest-grossing arcade games of 1987.
+In the United States, the game was one of the top four highest-grossing arcade games of 1987.
 The arcade game was a commercial success in Europe.

 Upon release, Clare Edgeley wrote a very short review of the arcade game in Computer and Video Games, saying that the gameplay in Rolling Thunder is "rather slow" and that she wouldn't recommend it to anyone "keen on a bit of fast action".

 Your Sinclair magazine reviewed the ZX Spectrum version in February 1988, giving it a highly positive review and rating it 9 of 10.

-In 1996, Next Generation ranked the arcade version as the 43rd game of all time, noting: "A controversial choice, we know.
-But what separates Rolling Thunder from lesser side-scrollers is the fact that everything gels together perfectly: the long-legged characters, the wonderfully designed levels, the weapons, the use of panthers as enemies, your character's ability to duck behind boxes, the constant need to jump from the floor to raised platforms, and some great music."
+In 1996, Next Generation ranked the arcade version as the 43rd game of all time, citing the "long-legged" characters, "wonderfully" designed levels, weapons, the use of panthers as enemies, character's ability to duck behind boxes, the constant need to jump from the floor to raised platforms, and "great" music.